denngan/secProtocols_epfl18/nonceDis.md

 11. What other kind of algorithms could be used for AES-GCM?
 Explain how they improve security.
 12. Whould the Forbidden Attack be possible if AES-GCM was generating nonces from the record sequence number?
 13. How secure is AES-GCM?
-14. Is it unsecure if a server is forced to resend a new packet in a new session with the same salt?
+14. Is it unsecure if a server is forced to resend a new packet in a new session with the same salt or different salt?
 15. What benefits arise form using the TLS record sequence number as nonce?